Best HVAC Software for Small Business in 2026 (Under $150/Month)

-This guide compares the best HVAC software options specifically for small businesses: 1–15 technicians, operating in a local or regional service area.
-We’re not reviewing enterprise platforms that cost $500+/month — we’re covering tools that are actually affordable for the typical HVAC shop.
+This guide covers the best HVAC software for small shops.
+That’s 1–15 techs in a local or regional area.
+We’re skipping expensive platforms that cost $500+/month.
+We’re focused on tools your business can actually afford.

 - Scheduling — book service calls, installations, and maintenance visits

-– **Dispatching** — assign jobs to techs, route efficiently
+- Dispatching — assign jobs to techs, route them efficiently

 - Quoting — generate professional quotes on-site or remotely